indygowithay/indygowithay/README.md

 I'm very interested in both in creative and logical video games such as Minecraft and Scrap Mechanic, as well as video game development.
 I've been a Scratch user for over 5 years and over the laste couple of years I've been trying to get into 'real' game engines.
 I've been using Blender for over 3 years now and, as you can see on my youtube page, I'm trying to prepare for starting to try to make that into some type of content creation with a my own 3D stylization.
 I have many more interests but I think these are the biggest ones, at least at the moment.

 I identify as enby (Nonbinary) and I go by any pronouns, but prefer They/Them.
-I have identified as a lot with different pronouns as one does when questioning and so far nonbinary is fitting quite nice.
 As for my sexuality I'm really not sure.
 I think I'm like asexual, aromantic, something, but we just gotta wait and see until puberty is done idk and idc anymore.

 <!---
 indygowithay/indygowithay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.